netzero-labs/netzero-labs/docs/tesla/2025-08/GridChargingIssue.md

 you can keep the automation as-is.
 Hopefully, Tesla will resolve the issue soon.

-You may also consider the experimental [Backup Mode](https://www.netzero.energy/docs/backup_mode), which charges Powerwall at a faster rate than Self-Powered mode.
+You may also consider the experimental [Backup Mode](https://www.netzero.energy/docs/backup_mode), which charges the Powerwall at a faster rate than Self-Powered mode.